HackNC-ChadGPT/chrome-extension-chadGPT/README.md

 As none of us were familiar with frontend and had never made a Chrome extension before, we struggled with getting the confidence scores to appear only under each ChatGPT response without any repetitions or infinite loops.
 We also had a bit of trouble integrating the frontend and backend as CORS errors kept appearing.

+Developing scalable asynchrony in the backend was a significant task for us.
+Some of the biggest issues include getting around the global interpreter lock, setting up and cleaning the jobs properly and even conceptualizing how the data is going to flow across various system components.

+We initially went into the direction of using a pre-made solution to handle directed acyclic graph asynchrony using Celery and RabbitMQ, but we eventually decided that it was more interesting to develop our own solution. and easier to deploy.

 ## Accomplishments that we're proud of

 We're proud that we completed a working minimum viable product with a functioning frontend and hosted backend.